SumeethReddy/Frontend/README.md

 # Frontend
-It is an HTML project
+It is a HTML project